alphagov/government-service-design-manual/writing-for-govuk/howusersread.md

 Government can’t afford to be elitist and use language only those with a very good education can understand.
 We need to open up our information and services to everyone.
 That means using common words and working with natural reading behaviour.

-There is more information about GOV.UK’s thoughts on why we do this on the [how to write](https://github.com/alphagov/government-service-design-manual/blob/master/Copy%20and%20content/howtowrite.md) page.

 ## Further reading

 Neilson: For more detail on why [20-28% of text is read](http://www.useit.com/alertbox/percent-text-read.html).